Chess Board Overview

 Chess Board Styles

-The folding style chess board actually has an interesting history.
-The first folding board dates back to 1125, and it was invented by a priest.
-At the time, chess was condemned by the eastern orthodox church, that threatened to excommunicate any member of the clergy caught playing it.
+The folding style chess board has an interesting history.
+The first folding board dates back to 1125, and was invented by a priest.
+At the time, chess was condemned by the eastern orthodox church, which threatened to excommunicate any member of the clergy caught playing it.
 So one inventive priest came up with the idea to disguise it.
 The first folding chess board just looked like two books lying together!
 Thanks to his ingenuity, nowadays we have a whole variety of folding boards, and they become more and more popular!

 Fabric is also used as a material for chess boards.
 Demo boards are a great example of this.
 They are commonly used for teaching purposes or for large audiences.
 The reason they are great for teaching is that they can be stood upright and presented to large gatherings.

 E-boards are compatible with digital chess sets.
 They are considered to be luxury chess sets that connect to a variety of pc softwares.
 These chess boards are excellent for professional games as they allow the game to be precisely recorded and transferred to a computer.
 They can also be made from various materials, such as wood to vinyl.